JakubPaszke/Computer_Graphic_Project/README.md

  - C - collecting gold from planet
  - 6 - landing on planet
  - 1,2 - adjusting lightning
+ - P - buing HP on a planet
+ - L - buing speed boost by 5% (also working only on a planet)

 ## Computer Graphics elements:
 - PBR with texturing